potable-anarchy/support.gap-tap.com/index.md

 ---
 ## **Gap Tap Support & FAQs**

 Welcome to the Gap Tap support page!
 Below you'll find answers to common questions about using Gap Tap effectively.
 If you need further assistance, reach out to us at **support@gap-tap.com**.

 ---

 ## **Frequently Asked Questions**

 ### **How do I use Gap Tap?**
+1. **Ensure a clean surface** by wiping away dust or debris with a clean cloth.
-1. **Place the Gap Tap** over the floor panel you need to shift to close the gap.
+2. **Place the Gap Tap** over the floor panel you need to shift to close the gap.
-2. **Ensure a clean surface** by wiping away dust or debris.
 3. **Clean the gap** using a vacuum, brush, or pick to remove any trapped dirt.
 4. **Press down firmly** to create an airtight seal and lock the suction cup into place.
 5. **Tap the panel into place** using gentle force with either the included Gap Tap mallet or a compatible tool.